NixNeovim/NixNeovimPlugins/README.md

 - `owner/repo`: a GitHub repo with default branch (typically `main` or `master`).
 - `github:owner/repo`: again, a GitHub repo with default branch.
 - `gitlab:owner/repo`: a GitLab repo with default branch.
-- `owner/repo:branch`: a GitHub repo with a specific branch.
+- `owner/repo:branch`: a GitHub repo with a specific `branch`.
-- `github:owner/repo:branch`: again, a GitHub repo with a specific branch.
+- `github:owner/repo:branch`: again, a GitHub repo with a specific `branch`.
-- `gitlab:owner/repo:branch`: a GitLab repo with a specific branch.
+- `gitlab:owner/repo:branch`: a GitLab repo with a specific `branch`.
+- `owner/repo::rename`: a GitHub repo with default branch, renamed to `rename`.
+    - Example: `xxx/yyy::zzz`'s package name will be renamed to `zzz` in place of `yyy`.
+- `github:owner/repo::rename`: again, a GitHub repo with default branch, renamed to `rename`.
+- `gitlab:owner/repo::rename`: a GitLab repo with default branch, renamed to `rename`.
+- `owner/repo:branch:rename`: a GitHub repo with a specific `branch`, renamed to `rename`.
+- `github:owner/repo:branch:rename`: again, a GitHub repo with a specific `branch`, renamed to `rename`.
+- `gitlab:owner/repo:branch:rename`: a GitLab repo with a specific `branch`, renamed to `rename`.

 After adding your entry, run: